Alert

 Aneurysm Repair

 When an imaging test reveals a bulging, weakened spot in the aorta—your body’s largest artery—a doctor may repair the aneurysm to prevent a life-threatening rupture or dissection.
-Wherever possible, a UNC REX Healthcare vascular surgeon will use a minimally invasive procedure to speed your recovery.
+Wherever possible, a UNC Health Rex vascular surgeon will use a minimally invasive procedure to speed your recovery.

 Endovascular Aneurysm Repair (EVAR)